cailab-hy/CAI_walkerE/README.md

 This framework is an RL-based locomotion control system designed for full-sized humanoid robots, TienKung.
 It integrates AMP-style rewards with periodic gait rewards, facilitating natural, stable, and efficient walking and running behaviors.

 The codebase is built on IsaacLab, supports Sim2Sim transfer to MuJoCo, and features a modular architecture for seamless customization and extension.
 Additionally, it incorporates ray-casting-based sensors for enhanced perception, enabling precise environmental interaction and obstacle avoidance.
+The framework has also been successfully validated on the real TienKung robot.

 ## TODO List
 - [x] Motion retargeting support 2025-09-27
+- [x] Add sim2real demo 2025-11-07
 - [ ] Add more sensors
 - [ ] Add Perceptive Control